Beerooke31/CupcakeSmash2025/content/step_2/_index.md

 +    setTimeout(endGame, 10000);
 }
 ```

+{{% notice info %}}

+Note the different colours and `+` indicator in the code example above.
+This is instructing you to add the `setTimeout` line to your existing `startGame` function, but without the `+` symbol.
+If you're not sure what to do, the completed code up to this point is provided at the end of this page.

+{{% /notice %}}

 Click the **Start** button again.
 This time you should see the start message appear, and then a minute later the end message will appear.